NetickNetworking/NetickForUnity/README.md

 Unity integeration of Netick.

 Netick is a server-authoritative C#/.NET networking solution for Unity, and, in fact, for all C#-supporting game engines, it's entirely engine-agnostic.
-It's the world's highest-performing networking solution for Unity, achieving the lowest bandwidth and CPU usage, proven by third-party open-source benchmarks.
+Netick is the state-of-the-art networking solution, it's the world's highest-performing networking solution for Unity, achieving the lowest bandwidth and CPU usage, proven by third-party open-source benchmarks.
 It’s built with an architecture that’s different from other free solutions.
 Netick makes building quality and cheat-free multiplayer games easier than ever before.
 Whether it's a competitive CS-like shooter, a 200-player battle royale, or a survival game, Netick can do it.

 ## Installation